patmoore/grandperspective/docs/README.txt

 * SYSTEM REQUIREMENTS

+- PowerPC processor

+  Unfortunately, GrandPerspective does not yet run on Intel Macs.
+  Although this would require only minimal (or no) changes to the code, I currently don't have the software to build Universal Binaries, nor (access to) the hardware to actually test it.
+  Volunteers with an Intel Mac who don't mind being a beta-tester, please step forward. :-)

 - Mac OS X, 10.2 or higher

   Note: The dependency on functionality introduced after Mac OS X 10.0